deniskrut/TransitModel/README.md

 # Transit.in.ua Date Model and Loader

 This project is Model and API Loader realization for transit.in.ua website.
-Using it's methods you can load locations of vehicles on the route, as well as stops names and locations.
+Using it's methods you can load GPS coordinates of minibuses on the route, as well as stops names and locations.

 ## Example Use